tze-min/sentosa-insects/README.md

 This is a repository of R scripts and datasets used to explore, clean and visualise insect occurrence records, particularly those found in Sentosa, Singapore.
 It was created as part of a project to understand the potential of using citizen science data to map the distribution of species within the island.

+Created for the Ecological Adaptations Lab at Yale-NUS College in 2021.

 ## SECTION 1.
 Project Structure

 The folders and its contents are structured as follows.